 The geographic centre of downtown TORONTO is devoted to politics, medicine and education.
 The Ontario legislature and provincial government buildings, a complex of 5 hospitals and scientific research facilities, and the University of TORONTO occupy several city blocks north to south, east to west.

+The University of TORONTO was founded by royal charter as King’s College in 1827.
+It was originally controlled by the Church of England, but is now a secular institution made up of twelve colleges.
 U of T was the birthplace of insulin and stem cell research, site of the first practical electron microscope, developed multi-touch technology, identified Cygnus X-1 as a black hole and developed the theory of NP completeness.
 By a significant margin, it receives the most annual research funding of any Canadian university.

 Some facts and figures:

 Domestic tuition $5,695-$13,203 depending on the program

 3 art galleriesOn the downtown St. George campus (where these photos were taken) there are more than 58,000 undergraduate students, 30 restaurants, 1 publishing house, 34 special constables, 21 incubator start-ups and 8 commercial businesses.

 SUBWAY STOPS: Queen’s Park, St. George, Museum